In The Romanovs: One Last Dance Novel:

 Alix's eldest daughter, Olga, wed her second cousin, Edward, The Prince of Wales on 15 April 1921.
 Upon converting to the Anglican faith, the grand duchess has since become known as Alexandra, in honour of her mother.
 She and David have two daughters, Catherine (born 1922) and Louise Elizabeth ('Ella', born 1924), latter of whom arrived in the midst of her uncle's wedding celebrations.

 Tatiana, Alix's ever-loyal companion, married her father's cousin, Prince Christopher of Greece in July 1919; while the couple remained living in Russia so Tatiana could remain at Alix's side, they have since become parents to Alexandra ('Sandra, born 1920) and Michael ('Mikhos', born 1922) and now reside in Vilnius.
 Christopher was chosen, in 1923, to take his place as King of the newly-independent Lithuania.
 Much to Alix's disappointment, Tatiana had to leave her mother's side.
 All the same, she is a Queen at last!
 She and Christo welcomed their third child, a daughter Sofia, in April 1925 - the first to be born on Lithuanian soil.

 Maria was the first to marry, at age 19.
 On 8/21 June 1918, she became the wife of Russian soldier, Ivashko Tarkhan.
 The couple has three children: Natalia (born 1919), Nikolai ('Kolya, born 1921) and Grigory ('Grisha', born 1923).
 Ivashko was made Count Tarkhan-Romanovsky in 1922, at the request of his imperial father-in-law, the Tsar.

 The youngest grand duchess, Anastasia, somehow made a shining marital union of her own!
-In November 1922, she married Crown Prince Leopold of Belgium, and gave birth to the couple's first child, Philippe, in October 1923.
+In November 1922, she married Crown Prince Leopold of Belgium.
+A year later, the couple welcomed their first child, Prince Philippe, and are now expecting a second baby in late summer 1925.

 With the conclusion of a grand Imperial Wedding, Tsesarevitch Alexei is a married man, at all of twenty years.
 His new bride is the former Princess Elisabeth of Greece and Denmark.
-The couple plan to make their home at the Catherine Palace.
+The couple has made their home at the Catherine Palace.